Archanajs2001/Machine-Learning-model---Supply-Chain-Management/README.md

 Given the higher demand for storage in urban areas, it is recommended to consider expanding warehouse facilities in these regions to meet the growing storage requirements.

 **Optimize North Storage:**
 Considering the higher capacity in the North and since higher product weight means increased storage issues and warehouse breakdown, it is advisable to assess and optimize the amount of products stored in this region.
-This may involve redistributing products to achieve a more balanced distribution.
+This may involve redistributing products across other zones to achieve a more balanced distribution.

 **Equip Warehouses with Temperature Regulators:**
 Enhance the capabilities of warehouses by equipping them with temperature regulators to support the storage of higher amount of products and improve overall operational efficiency.